 Diversity at the School of Human Communication Disorders

 The Diversity Committee promotes cultural and linguistic diversity within our School and our professions.
 Check out upcoming events.

 Original photograph taken by Ariane Tye

 Dr. Jian Wang is recruiting students (both masters thesis and PhD) to join his research team.
 Learn more about this exciting research opportunity.

 Our mission is to educate audiologists and speech-language pathologists, advance knowledge in communication sciences and disorders, promote diversity in our professions, and advocate for people with communication disorders.
 Learn more about the School.

 The School of Human Communication Disorders is now located in the heart of the Carleton Campus, in the Sir Charles Tupper Medical Building.
 For more information about how to reach us, please click on Contact us.

-Hours through the academic term are 8am to 4:30pm, Monday through Friday.
+Hours through the spring and summer are 8:30am to 4:30pm, Monday through Friday.
 Summer hours are from Monday, April 17 to Friday, September 1.

 Updates for applicants

-The deadline to apply for our Fall 2017 enrolment was Monday, January 16, 2017 (January 15 fell on a Sunday).
+The deadline to apply for our Fall 2018 enrolment Monday, January 15, 2017.
 Please review our notes for Updates for Applicants.